People v. Middleton, 2018 IL App (1st) 152040 (June). Episode 503 (Duration 17:07)

 In reaching this conclusion, we find the State’s argument that the use of the exhibit was “invited” comment on rebuttal is palpably offensive, as this specific argument was surely expected given the defense theory of the case, announced in opening statement, as being all “about identification” and that “no one could have actually seen the face of the person who shot [the victim].”

 Almost all of the evidence related to the identification issue.
+To see more examples of prosecutorial misconduct go here.

 The State Had This Ready